Hand Mixer Shopping Guide – 6 Things to Consider

 4. Watts of the Hand Mixer

-350 Watts is my ideal.
-It’s really not necessary to go higher.
-You may go lower, it’s your decision.
+In my experience, 350 Watts is ideal for a hand mixer.
+But ultimately, it’s your decision here.
 350 Watts has just worked the best for me so far.

 5. Speed Settings of the Hand Mixer

 A turbo speed option is not essential.
 My current hand mixer doesn’t have one and I honestly haven’t missed it for a second.

 In fact it’s actually more important that the slow speeds on your mixer are in fact SLOW.
 I’ve had 2 hand mixers where the so called “slowest speed” was actually really fast!
 Try to test this in store if they allow you to.

 6. Price of the Hand Mixer

 Have you watched “Midnight in Paris”?
 Rachel McAdams’s mother says on a few occasions “You get what you pay for.
 Cheap is cheap!”.